pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/managed-infra.md

 {{% choosable cloud gcp %}}

-GCP has a catalog of [managed infrastructure][gcp-managed-svcs] services that support and complement Kubernetes clusters and their workloads.
+Google Cloud has a catalog of [managed infrastructure][gcp-managed-svcs] services that support and complement Kubernetes clusters and their workloads.

 At a minimum, networking must be configured for deployment of an EKS cluster.

-GCP exposes a [Virtual Private Cloud][gcp-vpc] API which can be used to create resources into a virtual network.
+Google Cloud exposes a [Virtual Private Cloud][gcp-vpc] API which can be used to create resources into a virtual network.
 With the VPC you can define the region to use, alongwith [Routes][gcp-rts], [Subnets][gcp-subnets], [Forwarding Rules][gcp-fwd-rules], and [Firewall Rules][gcp-fw-rules].